xflahertyx/serverless-example/README.md

 Run `npm install` in the root directory as well as the /event-consumer and /event-producer directories.

 ## Getting started
-Follow https://serverless.com/framework/docs/providers/aws/guide/quick-start/ to install serverless and https://serverless.com/framework/docs/providers/aws/guide/credentials/ to set up AWS access.
+Follow the [quick start guide](https://serverless.com/framework/docs/providers/aws/guide/quick-start/) to install serverless and the
+[credentials guild](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to set up AWS access.

-In addition to the permissions defined by the gist https://gist.github.com/ServerlessBot/7618156b8671840a539f405dea2704c8, add `"iam:AttachRolePolicy"` to the role you created.
+In addition to the permissions defined by the [IAM gist](https://gist.github.com/ServerlessBot/7618156b8671840a539f405dea2704c8), add `"iam:AttachRolePolicy"` to the role you created.

 After running `serverless deploy`, you will need to enable the SQS trigger from the AWS Lambda console for the event-consumer function.